mrcavalcanti/mosaicoo/CONTRIBUTING.md

 - Dashboard JSON can be found in the dashboard settings JSON model view

-For authentication and alerting Grafana server logs are useful.
+For authentication and alerting Mosaicoo server logs are useful.

 #### Security issues